The Gradient of Mean Molecular Weight Across the Radius Valley: Results

 The melt mass fraction is given by equation (\ref{eq:chi_melt}).
 As shown in Figure \ref{fig:Mratio}, $M_{\rm core}/M_{\rm atm}$ is informed by the calculations of \cite{ro21}.
 In the absence of a first-principles theory on how well-mixed the rocky core is, we uniformly and randomly sample $M_{\rm melt}/M_{\rm core}$ between 0 and 1.

-In Figure \ref{fig:population}, we show calculations of the mean molecular weight across radius and orbital period.
+In the top row of Figure \ref{fig:population}, we show calculations of the mean molecular weight across radius and orbital period.
 For what we term ``reduced conditions", $\log{f_{\rm O_2}}$ and $\log{f_{\rm S_2}}$ are uniformly sampled between $-11$ and $-1$ (cgs units; corresponding to $10^{-17}$ to $10^{-7}$ bar).
 When they are sampled uniformly between $-1$ to $2$ (cgs units; corresponding to $10^{-7}$ to $10^{-4}$ bar), ``oxidized conditions" prevail.
 These ranges of values are arbitrary and only serve to illustrate that the gradient of $\mu$ across radius and orbital period is robustly present.
+We note that random sampling of parameters to mitigate incomplete theoretical understanding has been successfully applied to the modeling of debris disks \citep{ht10} and polluted white dwarfs \citep{vh20}.

+In the bottom row of Figure \ref{fig:population}, we show the corresponding values of the sampled oxygen fugacities relative to the iron-w\"{u}stite buffer ($\log{f_{\rm O_2}}-\mbox{IW}$).
+To compute the temperature and pressure dependence of IW, we use the empirical relation of \cite{hirschmann21}, which is strictly valid only up to 3000 K. In other words, extrapolation beyond this temperature limit is sometimes employed.
+The bottom-left panel of Figure \ref{fig:population} shows a qualitative trend that matches Figure 2c of \cite{cherubim25}, who model an oxidation gradient across the radius valley by considering atmospheric escape.
+Quantitatively, both our sampled $\log{f_{\rm O_2}}$ (cgs units) and $\log{f_{\rm O_2}}-\mbox{IW}$ values are broadly consistent with those obtained by \cite{cherubim25} in their Figure 2c.
+Further comparison is unwarranted as the models of \cite{cherubim25} make multiple assumptions about atmospheric escape and planet formation history, including assuming an initial atmospheric abundance of oxygen that is solar and a core mass fraction of 0.3.

 Figure \ref{fig:population2} visualizes the computed mean molecular weights in a different way by plotting them versus $f_{\rm S_2}$ and $f_{\rm O_2}$.
 Firstly, we see that the majority of exoplanets with $R \approx 2 R_\oplus$ have canonical hydrogen-dominated atmospheres.
 This finding validates our curation of the simulated exoplanet sample.
 Secondly, the upper envelope of $\mu$ values has no correlation with the value of the sulfur fugacity, regardless of whether reduced or oxidized conditions are assumed.
 Thirdly, and by contrast, the upper envelope of $\mu$ values is sensitive to the oxygen fugacity, especially under reduced conditions. \textit{This important finding proves that, while the diminished melt temperatures of lower-mass cores are responsible for the gradient of $\mu$, the strength of this gradient is controlled by $f_{\rm O_2}$.}